-Some of us are not born with the usual level of dopamine receptors and can as a result become addicts.
+Some of us are not born without the usual level of dopamine receptors and can, as a result become addicts.
 The videos below explain some of the answers to addiction

 Amino acid and NAD IV's are available around the world.